 The Daiwa Hinata Chutsugi rods are short zoom rods that are just ideal for very small streams.
-The 28M can be fished at 7'11" or 9'2".
 The 32M can be fished at 9'2" or 10'6".

 The soft tip will still dance with a small fish, but the firm midsection and stiff butt will allow you to land surprisingly large fish.
-These rods would be ideal for relatoively large fish in relatively small streams - providing the capability of the Daiwa Keiryu-X rods with the ability to zoom.
+These rods would be ideal for relatively large fish in relatively small streams - providing the capability of the Daiwa Keiryu-X rods with the ability to zoom.

 Daiwa does not publish a recommended maximum tippet strength for the